solarwinds/prometheus2appoptics/README.md

-# Librato & AppOptics as Prometheus remote storage provider
+# AppOptics as Prometheus remote storage provider

 [![CircleCI](https://circleci.com/gh/solarwinds/p2l.svg?style=svg&circle-token=de9c33d8cfa8724aadc105c798d57dca9060dc81)](https://circleci.com/gh/solarwinds/p2l)

-An implementation of a Prometheus [remote storage adapter](/prometheus/prometheus/tree/master/documentation/examples/remote_storage/remote_storage_adapter) for Librato and AppOptics.
+An implementation of a Prometheus [remote storage adapter](/prometheus/prometheus/tree/master/documentation/examples/remote_storage/remote_storage_adapter) for AppOptics.

-`p2l` is a web application that handles incoming payloads of Prometheus Sample data and then converts it into Librato Measurement semantics and pushes that up to Librato's REST API in rate-limit-compliant batches.
+`prometheus2appoptics` is a web application that handles incoming payloads of Prometheus Sample data and then converts it into AppOptics Measurement semantics and pushes that up to AppOptics' REST API in rate-limit-compliant batches.

 **Assumptions:**

-* All Prometheus `Labels` can be converted into Librato `Measurement Tags`
+* All Prometheus `Labels` can be converted into AppOptics `Measurement Tags`
 * Any Prometheus sample w/ a NaN value is worthless and can be discarded
-* p2l will handle any difference in throughput between Prometheus' remote storage flush rate and Librato's ingestion limit.
+* prometheus2appoptics will handle any difference in throughput between Prometheus' remote storage flush rate and AppOptics's ingestion limit.
 As of Prometheus 1.7, the storage rate of remote storage sample queues is not configurable, but such options exist internally and the exposure of those options is [scheduled for the 2.0 release](https://github.com/prometheus/prometheus/issues/3095))

 ## Deployment
 Two methods of deployment supported: